Logistichain/Prototype/README.md

 dotnet publish -c release -r {supporting-platform}
 ```

-Now navigate to `src/Mpb.Node/bin/Release/netcoreapp2.0/{supporting-platform}` and there you will find the executable, named `Mpb.Node`.
+Now navigate to `src/Logistichain.Node/bin/Release/netcoreapp2.0/{supporting-platform}` and there you will find the executable, named `Logistichain.Node`.
 Run the executable.
+Get familiar with the commands by doing some [functional tests](docs/functionaltests.pdf).

 ### Docker
 Docker is not yet supported.